 A fan brush is a specialty brush.
 It possesses a fan-shaped tip.

-They are not commonly used for painting but for specific purposes like adding subtle highlights to darker regions, showing furry things, adding textural effects, often used for soft blending and smoothing.
+They are not commonly used for painting but for a specific purpose like adding subtle highlights to darker regions, showing furry things, adding textural effects, often used for soft blending and smoothing.

 Artists also use them to soften any hard edges on the painting.
 One can experiment with this brush.
 Use it as a brush or flick the paint on the surface to create a texture effect.

-Manufacturers do not follow any standard size chart for paintbrushes.
+Brush manufacturers do not follow any standard size chart for paint brushes.
 Hence, you have to check the bristle thickness before making a purchase.